-Attachment 2 provides financial tables that summarize the levies collected, spent, and funds remaining in capital deposits in 2014 (Table 3) and 2015 (Table 5) as well as the totals collected and spent since the levy's inception in 2007 (Table 2).
-In 2014 \$2,051,168 was collected (including interest accrual), and \$1,330,727 was spent (Table 3).
-In 2015 \$3,505,299 was collected (including interest accrual), and \$2,439,811 was spent (Table 5).
-An overall balance of \$8,965,967 remained in the account (including interest accrued) at the end of 2015 (Tables 2 and 5).
+Attachment 2 provides financial tables that summarize the levies collected, spent, and funds remaining in capital deposits in 2016 by portfolio (Table 3, Table 4, Table 5) as well as the totals collected and spent since the levy's inception in 2007 (Table 3, Table 4, Table 5).

+In 2016 \$2,590,520 was collected (including interest accrual), and \$4,347,515 was spent (Table 2).
+An overall balance of \$7,208,972 remained in the account (including interest accrued) at the end of 2016 (Tables 2).

-Through 2014 and 2015 levy funds were spent on fire, water and sanitary upgrades and investments in the public realm within the Centre City Plan Area.
-For these two years, projects included:
+In 2016 Centre City levy funds were spent on water and sanitary upgrades, transportation, and library capital projects within the Centre City Plan Area.
+Specific projects included:

-- upsizing and replacement of sanitary and water utility infrastructure that was needed as a result of new development in the Centre City; - improvements to pedestrian corridors and railway underpasses along 8th Street SW and 1st Street SW; - upgrades to Centre City Parks; - upgrades to Fire Station #1; and - upgrades to Beltline Aquatic & Fitness Centre.
+upsizing and replacement of sanitary and water utility infrastructure that was needed as a result of new development in the Centre City;

+- improvements to pedestrian corridors and railway underpasses along 8th Street SW and 1st Street SW; and - the new central library.

-Moving forward, Centre City Levy transportation funds are expected to be allocated to the 4th Street SW pedestrian railway underpass and the 13th Ave Greenway project.
+Moving forward, Centre City Levy transportation funds are expected to be allocated to the 4th Street SW pedestrian railway underpass, a segment of the 13th Ave Greenway project, the 1 Street SW pedestrian railway underpass, 1 Street SW Corridor improvements, and Phase 1 of 8 Street SW Corridor improvements.
+Transit anticipates using funds to purchase two shuttles.
 Water Resources anticipates using utility funds to continue to support the watermain upgrade on 13th Ave SW as well as sewer upgrades in the City Centre and Beltline areas.
-Community Services will be using the library funding to support the new downtown library, and is considering whether funds designated for parks can be used to support the pathway and public space improvements as part of the West Eau Claire Park & Public Realm Plan.
-Other projects will be identified based on development proposal impacts.
+Community Services will continue using the library funding to support the new downtown library, and is planning to use parks funds to support the pathway and public space improvements as part of the West Eau Claire Park & Public Realm Plan.
+Other projects will be identified based on development proposal impacts, and this anticipated project spending may be adjusted since departments are still undergoing analysis of their capital plans.
+Efforts to coordinate project spending across departments are supported through direction within the Centre City Plan, the Calgary Transportation Plan, and the Centre City Mobility Plan.